 Examples of long-term investments in this strategy include Kotak Mahindra Bank (India) and Taiwan Semiconductor (TSMC)(Taiwan).
+Further holdings for the strategy can be found on our interactive map.

 One of India's leading banking and financial services organisations, Kotak Mahindra Bank, was set up in the 1980s by Mr Kotak after spotting an opportunity to lend finance at a lower rate than banks and be profitable.
 The company's attitude and approach to responsible finance is evidenced by its ability to survive various non-performing loan (NPL) cycles and by Mr Kotak's consistent alignment and loyalty to the business - he remains the largest shareholder and is essentially lending his own money.
 The business is cash rich and focused on sustaining a strong balance sheet growth.